neperfepx/neper/docs/_sources/applications.rst.txt

 - R Quey, JH Driver and PR Dawson *Intra-grain orientation distributions in hot-deformed aluminium: Orientation dependence and relation to deformation mechanisms*, **Journal of the Mechanics and Physics of Solids**, vol. 84, pp. 506-527, 2015.
 - J Zhang, ZH Chen and CF Dong, *Simulating Intergranular Stress Corrosion Cracking in AZ31 Using Three-Dimensional Cohesive Elements for Grain Structure*, **Journal of Materials Engineering and Performance**, vol. 24, pp. 4908-4918, 2015
-- A Van Pamel,  CR Brett, P Huthwaite and MJS Lowe, *Finite element modelling of elastic wave scattering within a polycrystalline material in two and three dimensions*, **Journal of the Acoustical Society of America**, vol. 138, pp. 2326-2336, 2015.
+- A Van Pamel,  CR Brett, P Huthwaite and MJS Lowe, *Finite element modelling of elastic wave scattering within a polycrystalline material in two and three dimensions*, **The Journal of the Acoustical Society of America**, vol. 138, pp. 2326-2336, 2015.
 - V Gulizzi, A Milazzo and I Benedetti, *An enhanced grain-boundary framework for computational homogenization and micro-cracking simulations of polycrystalline materials*, **Computational Mechanics**, DOI 10.1007/s00466-015-1192-8.
 - A Cruzadoa, B Gana, M Jiméneza, D Barbaa, K Ostolazab, A Linazab, JM Molina-Aldareguiaa, J Llorcaa and J Segurado, *Multiscale modeling of the mechanical behavior of IN718 superalloy based on micropillar compression and computational homogenization* , **Acta Materialia**, vol. 98, pp. 242-253, 2015.
 - L Zhang, W Xu, J Long and Z Lei, *Surface Roughening Analysis of Cold Drawn Tube Based on Macro-micro Coupling Finite Element Method*, **Journal of Materials Processing Technology**, vol. 224, pp. 189-199, 2015.